-In all the years I have been helping financial advisors with prospecting , I have rarely come across an advisor who has strategically identified how to prospect to women effectively.
+In all the years I have been helping financial advisors with prospecting , I have rarely come across an advisor who has strategically identified how to prospect to women effectively, by understanding women’s challenges.
 Prospecting is all about the strategic identification of an opportunity and implementing a new workflow generating new revenue.
 Therefore, the prospecting process must involve the engagement of potential clients who want or need your services.

 Prospecting new customers are the foundation of making sales in a business, making it a critical stage for any business to thrive.